 Read about consultant and non-consultant roles in urology, flexible working and about wider opportunities.

 Urology is a competitive specialty, with varied and interesting career opportunities.
 There is an increasing need for urologists, partly due to the increasing age of the population.
-Certain urological conditions are linked to obesity.
-For example diabetes is the fastest growing cause of end-stage renal disease.
+Certain urological conditions, for example kidney stones are linked to obesity.

 Managerial opportunities for consultants include: